This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 parent's control, and the unemployment or lay off has continued

 uninterrupted for thirty consecutive days.
-The requesting party must provide to
+The requesting party will provide to

 the CSEA evidence of the unemployment or lay off, including evidence that the